superwf/ts-gear/README.md

 With this tool all openapi doc definition and request methods would be converted to typescript request functions automatically, and when the doc updates, just rerun `tsg` typescript will report any type updates.

-If you have tried `OpenAPI Generator`, `swagger-codegen` or `oazapfts` and some other tools, but get errors, just try this.
+If you have tried `pont`, `OpenAPI Generator`, `swagger-codegen` or `oazapfts` and some other tools, but get errors, just try this.

+### Key feature

+1. high compatibility with various kind of openapi doc definition.

+Most other code generators depends on the standard openapi spec doc.

+But in real world, especially in my case, all doc has some definition errors.

+- Many `$ref` does not has corresponding `definition`.

+- Many unregular charators occur in names and properties those can not be used as variable or type name, such as "输出参数".

+- Too hard to parse generic types as `ReplyVO<PageVO<List>>`.

+- Many javascript key word conflict such as `Map`, `Set`.

+`ts-gear` try most to resolve all thses issues.

+1. Each request is an independ function, best for tree shake.

+1. Try most to generate generic types, if fail, you can update config `keepGeneric: false` to generate your service that at least can work.

+1. Use prettier to output service files, and the prettier config can be configured.

+1. Use `ts-morph` for most ast operation, so most error occur in code generating step, not runtime step.

+1. Automatically Support OpenAPI Specification v2 and v3, no need to appoint in config file.

 ## Example